Want to be a More Effective Advocate? Put the (Vegan) Shoe on the Other Foot

 Answer what’s in it for me?
 Consider ways you help people perceive additional benefits and fewer barriers to animal-friendly behavior.

 Focus on more than the message.
-Make it easier for people to adopt animal-friendly behaviors, such as by maintaining a listing of animal-free circuses visiting the area.
+Make it easier for people to adopt animal-friendly behaviors, such as by maintaining a listing of restaurants with great cruelty-free food the area.
 If alternatives are inferior, costly, or hard to find, explore ways to change the situation.